paritytech/grandpa-bridge-gadget/README.md

 be utilized by a light client implementation.

 ```
 ├── beefy-gadget     // The BEEFY gadget
 │  └── ...
 ├── beefy-node       // A Substrate node running the BEEFY gadget
 │  └──  ...
 ├── beefy-pallet     // The BEEFY pallet.
 │  └──  ...
-├── docs          // Documentation
+├── beefy-primitives // The BEEFY primitives crate includig a test light client
 │  └──  ...
-├── primitives    // The BEEFY primitives crate includig a test light client
+├── docs             // Documentation
 │  └──  ...
  ```